-- A total of 125 benches with an average cost of \$600. - A total of 20 bus shelters with an average cost of \$50,000.
+- A total of 125 benches with an average cost of \$600. - A total of 20 bus shelters with an average cost of \$7,000.

 Bus stop shelters were a common request during public outreach.
 The combination of hot summers and headways ranging from 30 to 90 minutes throughout the system increases the need for shelters, particularly at high volume stops.
+The M Transit System currently has seven shelters in storage that can be installed in the short term once stops are selected.

-The M Transit System spends nearly all funds on operations and making capital investments with one-time grants.
+The M Transit System spends nearly all funds on operations and makes capital investments with one-time grants.
 Installing bus shelters would require additional local capital funds or partnerships with partners and stakeholders throughout the City.
 Shelters could be an opportunity for local sponsorships and advertisements to provide the necessary funds.
 New shelters would benefit waiting riders and also act as advertisement of service throughout the system to increase visibility.
 Priority for the installation of shelters should be at stops where at least two routes come together to provide shelter for riders transferring outside of the two transfer centers